 More in detail:

 There are, ostensibly, several advantages of agent-based computational model-ing over conventional mathematical theorizing.
 First, as described above, it is easy to limit agent rationality in agent-based computational models.
 Second, even if one wishes to use completely rational agents, it is a trivial matter to make agents heterogeneous in agent-based models.
 One simply instantiates a population having some distribution of initial states, e.g., preferences.
 That is, there is no need to appeal to representative agents.
 Third, since the model is “solved” merely by executing it, there results an entire dynamical history of the process under study.
-That is, one need not focus exclusively on the equilibria, should they exist, for the dynamics are an inescapable part of running the agent model.
+That is, one does not need to focus exclusively on the equilibria, should they exist, for the dynamics are an inescapable part of running the agent model.
 Finally, in most social processes either physical space or social networks matter.
 These are diﬃcult to account for mathematically except in highly styl-ized ways.
 However, in agent-based models it is usually quite easy to have the agent interactions mediated by space or networks or both.

 And now, "why another?"
 As a commitment to our creativity, using our knowledge to understand what is happening.
 Indeed, with arbitrariness: it is up to others and time to judge.
 Modeling the Covid-19 pandemic requires a scenario and the actors.
-As in every play, the author defines the roles of the players and the environment.
-The characters are not real, they are pre-built by the author, and they play according to their peculiar constraints.
-If the play is successful, they will play for a long time, even centuries.
+As in every play, the author defines the roles of the actors and the environment.
+The characters are not real, they are pre-built by the author, and they act according to their peculiar constraints.
+If their performance is successful, they will act for a long time, even centuries.
 If not, we will rapidly forget them.
 Shakespeare Hamlet is still playing after centuries, even if he is entirely imaginary.

-The same for our simulations: we are the authors, we arbitrarily define the characters, we force them to play again and again in diﬀerent scenarios.
+The same holds for our simulations: we are the authors, we arbitrarily define the characters, we force them to act again and again in diﬀerent scenarios.
 In both plays and simulations, we compress the time: whole life to 2 or 3 hours on the stage.
 In a few seconds, we run the Covid-19 pandemic spread in a given regional area.

 1.2 Our model